bitovi/academy/src/program-management-with-jira/3-cx-board-setup.md

 <img src="../static/img/program-management-with-jira/exploration-board.png"
   class="content-400-800-shadow"/>

-To do this, we will:
+To do create the Continuous Exploration board, we will:

-1. Create the Initiative issue type and add it to the issue type hierarchy.
+1. Create the Initiative issue type and add it to the issue type hierarchy
-2. Add Custom Fields and assign them to issues
-3. Create the Exploration workflow
+2. Create the Continuous Exploration workflow
-4. Create and organize the Continuous Exploration Board
+3. Create the Continuous Exploration Board

+Finally, to prepare for estimation and validation, we will:

+1. Add the `Value`, `Value confidence`, `Story points median` and `Story points confidence` Custom Fields

 ## Create the Initiative issue type

 The following video shows how to: